w3f-community/asylum-item-nft/docs/testing-guide.md

 ### Items

-After having a template, owner can mint items from it.
+After having a template, the owner can mint items from it.
 Call `mint_item_from_template` with the following arguments:

 ```json
 {